The Thorpe, Surrey houses

 The original Thorpe Lea House

 Around 1774 Sir Edward Blackett, 4th Bt., came to live for part of the year at Thorpe Lea House, near Egham in Surrey, having purchased land at Thorpe Lea some three years earlier.
 Although he had acquired the considerable estate at Matfen, Northumberland through his marriage to Anne Douglas, he seems to have preferred to spend most of his time in Surrey, and in 1802 he sold Thorpe Lea House and built an even larger villa, also called Thorpe Lea (or Lee) House, nearby.
 The original Thorpe Lea House remained a private house until World War II when it was requisitioned by the War Office.
 After the War it reverted to private ownership, but never recovered its former glory.
-A fire subsequently destroyed much of the property but it was rebuilt in its old style.
-It is now a business headquarters and is known as Thorpe Lea Manor.
+A fire subsequently destroyed much of the property but it was rebuilt in its old style, and for some years was a business headquarters, known as Thorpe Lea Manor.
+As at June 2024 it was in the course of being demolished to make way for the redevelopment of the site for private housing.

 The new Thorpe Lea House